hteston/hteston.github.io/README.md

-# Welcome to my personal Portfolio that showcases my work!
+# Welcome to my personal Portfolio that showcases my skills!